 Mowing or cutting None None required

 Application of None None required

 manure,

 fertilisers or lime

 Application of None None required

 pesticides

 Burning None None required

 Drainage None None required

 Extraction of None None required

 minerals

 Construction or It is possible that Specific mention should be

 removal of roads, operations and made of the nature

 tracks, walls, development conservation designation

-fences, controlled by this draft applying to the South
+fences, controlled by this SPD applying to the South

-hardstands, SPD could lead to this Pennine Moors in the draft
+hardstands, could lead to this Pennine Moors in the SPD.

-banks, ditches or impact SPD.
-All operations and
+banks, ditches or impact All operations and

 other earthworks developments subject to

-or the laying or control through the draft
+or the laying or control through the SPD

-removal of SPD and located within
+removal of and located within 500m of

-pipelines and 500m of the Moors should,
+pipelines and the Moors should, in any

-cables in any documents prepared
+cables documents prepared as a

-as a requirement of the
+requirement of the SPD,

-draft SPD, take due
+take due account of the

-account of the important
+important nature

-nature conservation
+conservation features of

-features of the Moors and
+the Moors and provide

-provide specific and explicit
+specific and explicit

 information about how

 these features will be

 protected during operations

 that may result in any

 potential damage to the

 special interest of the site.

 Erection of It is possible that Specific mention should be

 permanent operations and made of the nature

 structures development conservation designation

-controlled by this draft applying to the South
+controlled by this SPD applying to the South

-SPD could lead to this Pennine Moors in the draft
+could lead to this Pennine Moors in the SPD.

-impact SPD.
-All operations and
+impact All operations and

 developments subject to

-control through the draft
+control through the SPD

-SPD and located within
+and located within 500m of

-500m of the Moors should,
+the Moors should, in any

-in any documents prepared
+documents prepared as a

-as a requirement of the
+requirement of the SPD,

-draft SPD, take due
+take due account of the

-account of the important
+important nature

-1 nature conservation
+conservation features of

-features of the Moors and provide specific and explicit information about how these features will be protected during operations that may result in any potential damage to the special interest of the site.
-Use of vehicles likely to damage the vegetation None None required Pollution There is potential for developments affecting contaminated land to damage the special interest of the SAC through causing damaging effects on habitats and species Specific mention should be made of the nature conservation designation applying to the South Pennine Moors in the draft SPD.
-All operations and developments subject to control through the draft SPD and located within 500m of the Moors should, in any documents prepared as a requirement of the draft SPD, take due account of the important nature conservation features of the Moors and provide specific and explicit information about how these features will be protected during operations that may result in any potential damage to the special interest of the site.
+the Moors and provide specific and explicit information about how these features will be protected during operations that may result in any potential damage to the special interest of the site.
+Use of vehicles likely to damage the vegetation None None required Pollution There is potential for developments affecting contaminated land to damage the special interest of the SAC through causing damaging effects on habitats and species Specific mention should be made of the nature conservation designation applying to the South Pennine Moors in the SPD.
+All operations and developments subject to control through the SPD and located within 500m of the Moors should, in any documents prepared as a requirement of the SPD, take due account of the important nature conservation features of the Moors and provide specific and explicit information about how these features will be protected during operations that may result in any potential damage to the special interest of the site.
 Recreational activities None None required Agricultural intensification None None required of a development on the special interest of the SAC/SPA and, accordingly, for operations and developments likely to have a significant impact on the SAC/SPA, these impacts will be avoided or mitigated or where they cannot be avoided or mitigated the development will not be permitted.